fbpx

 • To contribute to the Basin Plan’s target to export 2 million tonnes of salt from the Murray River system each water year.

-In 2020-21, Commonwealth environmental water was responsible for the export of approximately 58% of the 1.8 million tonnes of salt exported from the Basin through the barrages, while also contributing to the reduction of salt import into the Coorong estuary by approximately 4.2 million tonnes.
+In 2020-21, Commonwealth water for the environment was responsible for the export of approximately 58% of the 1.8 million tonnes of salt exported from the Basin through the barrages, while also contributing to the reduction of salt import into the Coorong estuary by approximately 4.2 million tonnes.

-Broadly, Commonwealth environmental water has been responsible for an additional 3.3 million tonnes of salt exported through the barrages and has reduced salt import by almost 18 million tonnes since 2014 (pg.
+Broadly, Commonwealth water for the environment has been responsible for an additional 3.3 million tonnes of salt exported through the barrages and has reduced salt import by almost 18 million tonnes since 2014 (pg.
 34, 35).

-• In low flow years, Commonwealth environmental water has also become increasingly important for sustaining salt export from the Basin and for limiting salt import to the Coorong. (pg.
+• In low flow years, Commonwealth water for the environment has also become increasingly important for sustaining salt export from the Basin and for limiting salt import to the Coorong. (pg.
 34, 35).

 Dissolved oxygen (DO)

-Commonwealth environmental water decreased the likelihood of low DO in the Lower Murray River by increasing water mixing and oxygen exchange at the surface by maintaining flow velocities above 0.18 m/s (below which surface oxygen exchange is poor) (pg. vi).
+Commonwealth water for the environment decreased the likelihood of low DO in the Lower Murray River by increasing water mixing and oxygen exchange at the surface by maintaining flow velocities above 0.18 m/s (below which surface oxygen exchange is poor) (pg. vi).

-For example, in 2020–21, Commonwealth environmental water increased the potential to maintain suitable DO levels above desired thresholds during blackwater events where flows can act to dilute low DO water and increase oxygen exchange at the surface.
-Commonwealth environmental water may also be used to maintain base flows to support aquatic ecosystem during low flow periods (pg.
+For example, in 2020–21, water for the environment increased the potential to maintain suitable DO levels above desired thresholds during blackwater events where flows can act to dilute low DO water and increase oxygen exchange at the surface.
+Water for the environment may also be used to maintain base flows to support aquatic ecosystem during low flow periods (pg.
 38).

 Food web sampling at Hattah Lakes, with Gus Macdonald, University of Canberra (left) and James Hitchcock, University of Canberra (right).